lmammino/mvp-contributions/docs/automation/youtube.md

 node fromYoutube.js > content.yml
 ```

-To get your content.yml file
+To get your `content.yml` file including all the relevant videos